maxdevblock/cubmods/Manual/README.md

 The Manual, for each implemented family with and without covariates, contains the basic model specification and working examples.

-Refere to the [Reference Guide](./Reference%20Guide/) for Functions and Classe details.
+Please take a look at the [Reference Guide](./Reference%20Guide/) for Functions and Classes details.

-Refere to Reference paper for details about models and inferential issues.
+Refer to the Reference papers for details about models and inferential issues.